phpMussel/phpMussel/_docs/readme.en.md

 /vault/ | Vault directory (contains various files).
 /vault/cache/ | Cache directory (for temporary data).
 /vault/cache/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
+/vault/classes/ | Classes directory.
+Contains various classes used by phpMussel.
+/vault/classes/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
+/vault/classes/ArchiveHandler.php | Responsible for handling archives.
+/vault/classes/CompressionHandler.php | Responsible for handling file compression.
+/vault/classes/TemporaryFileHandler.php | Responsible for creating and handling temporary files.
 /vault/fe_assets/ | Front-end assets.
 /vault/fe_assets/.htaccess | A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
 /vault/fe_assets/_2fa.html | An HTML template used when asking the user for a 2FA code.